 We encourage students to work together, and an important resource to facilitate communication in an online course is the Discussions Board in CANVAS.
 You should check the Discussions Board regularly, posting questions and answers.
 The effort of asking questions, communicating ideas with fellow students, as well as writing solutions for these posts, are effective tools in helping you better understand calculus concepts.
 This is YOUR forum, take advantage of it by participating in it.
-Extra credits can be earned in posting answers to 2 distinct math questions during each exam period.
+Two extra credits can be earned when you post at least 2 distinct math question and answer at least 2 distinct math questions during each exam period.
+See description in Discussions.